 This is the last version of ArduPilot that we will be releasing with a NMEA parser.
 Although NMEA… Continue

 FedEx founder Fred Smith came by the Wired offices yesterday for a chat on a range of things, but I'll focus here on the bit relevant to this site.
-He says that they'd like to switch their fleet to UAVs as soon as possible but that this will have to wait for the FAA, which… Continue
+He says that they'd like to switch their fleet to UAVs as soon as possible but that this will have to wait for the FAA,… Continue

 Autofocus, image stabalization, etc. Seems perfect for UAV use.
 From robots.net